 Federal Trade Commission Building, Government building in Federal Triangle, United States.

-President Franklin D. Roosevelt laid the cornerstone using the same silver trowel that George Washington used for the Capitol construction.
-This symbolic connection links the building directly to the nation's founding era.
+When President Franklin D. Roosevelt laid the cornerstone in 1937, he used the same silver trowel that George Washington had used for the Capitol in 1793.
+That single tool had already been present at one of the most symbolic moments in the country's founding history.

 The community of curious travelers